wxMaxima-developers/wxmaxima/info/wxmaxima.md

     %i1 playback();

-## wxMaxima starts up with the message “Maxima process Terminated.”
+## _wxMaxima_ starts up with the message “Maxima process Terminated.”

-One possible reason is that Maxima cannot be found in the location that is set in the “Maxima” tab of wxMaxima’s configuration dialog and therefore won’t run at all.
+One possible reason is that Maxima cannot be found in the location that is set in the “Maxima” tab of _wxMaxima_’s configuration dialog and therefore won’t run at all.
 Setting the path to a working Maxima binary should fix this problem.

 ## Maxima is forever calculating and not responding to input

-It is theoretically possible that wxMaxima doesn’t realize that Maxima has finished calculating and therefore never gets informed it can send new data to Maxima.
+It is theoretically possible that _wxMaxima_ doesn’t realize that Maxima has finished calculating and therefore never gets informed it can send new data to Maxima.
 If this is the case “Trigger evaluation” might resynchronize the two programs.

 ## File I/O from Maxima doesn’t work on Windows

 On Windows, file I/O is not relative to the directory of the current file by default.
-If you store the Maxima file on the drive on which wxMaxima is installed, then setting `wxchangedir` to `true` will fix that for `load`, `read_list`, `batch`, `read_matrix`, `save` and all similar commands.
+If you store the Maxima file on the drive on which _wxMaxima_ is installed, then setting `wxchangedir` to `true` will fix that for `load`, `read_list`, `batch`, `read_matrix`, `save` and all similar commands.

 Setting this variable to `true` might have a drawback, though: Maxima knows which directory it is installed in and will search for any additional package that is requested by a `load` command in this directory, too.
 But it might not know which drive it is installed on.
 If `wxchangedir` is `true` and the current file is saved on a different drive than the one Maxima is installed on Maxima therefore might fail to load the additional packages it was bundled with.